 The Slow Return of Vision

 When Oli’s vision started to return, he was sooooooo excited!
 Bumping and bumbling with an enormous grin!
-Dog proofing is essential.
-And a little touch up paint as well.
+For the recovery period, extra dog proofing is essential.
+And you might need a little touch up paint as well.
 Dang Elizabethan collar.
-We were super excited, too.
+We were super excited, too of course.
 Hubby was away on the evening that Oli first regained a small semblance of vision.
 I left a very excited voicemail followed by a hilarious iPhone video message of Oli bumping ecstatically about the house.

 Resuming Activity and Exercise

 Resuming slow gentle walkies in safe spaces required careful consideration.
-Even at his age, Oli was NOT happy to be confined for rest and recovery.
+Even at his age, Oli was very unhappy to be confined for rest and recovery.
 At first, it was slow and bumpy hand-on-harness at all times and in safe familiar places only.
 Even still, navigating was difficult, especially in bright conditions.
 As he started to regain more of his functional eyesight and grow more steady and confident, the hand turned to a short lead, then a longer lead, and eventually he was allowed off leash in safe areas, although we had some missteps along the way.
+Be extra careful, furfriends.

 Slowly, as days became weeks became months things got better and better.
 Little milestones, like the first time down the back patio steps, were cause for celebration.
 Small observations, like effortlessly navigating the change in elevation at a curb or stepping around a sneaky sidewalk obstacle, showed how far he had come on the road to vision recovery.